-This page discusses the future plans regarding the virtual reconstruction of Rosewood, titled Rosewood: An Interactive History.
-This new version includes updated 3D models, interactive content, and other features to create a more immersive experience.
+This page discusses future plans regarding the Virtual Rosewood Research Project.
+This update is titled Rosewood: An Interactive History and includes updated 3D models, more interactive content, and other features for a more immersive experience.
 Until then, why not Support Me on Ko-fi.

 A LOT has happened since the Virtual Rosewood Research Project began in 2005.
-Those early years were spent exploring new research methods, experimenting with digital technologies, and building rapport with interested parties.
+Those early years centered on exploring new methods and building rapport with interested parties.
 The initial version of this website and virtual reconstruction went live a short time later in 2007.

-As research progressed and our approach to digital technologies evolved, Virtual Rosewood grew.
-An enormous amount of documentary research, oral history, and archaeological work has gone into the project.
+As research progressed and my knowledge of digital technologies evolved, Virtual Rosewood grew.
+An enormous amount of documentary research, oral history, and archaeological work now supports this project.
 The resulting digital documentary, 3D modeling, and virtual world building remains the foundation for our public outreach.

 The heart of this project for many is its exploration of video game technologies.
 The initial virtual reconstruction of Rosewood went live in 2011.
 This included a web-based virtual world as well as a virtual museum in the (once) popular online world of Second Life.
 Thousands of people have interacted with the content and it remains a valuable resource.

-Rosewood: An Interactive History is a unique approach to teaching history through the use of video game.
-It draws us into the rural world of north Florida 100 years ago.
+Rosewood: An Interactive History is a unique approach to teaching history through the use of video game technologies.
+It draws users into the rural world of north Florida 100 years ago.
 Users interact with various forms of information as they explore a richly detailed 3D world.
-This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via an intuitive interface, and hearing audio recordings of survivors and descendants describe their lives in Rosewood and beyond.
+This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via the user interface, and hearing audio recordings of survivors and descendants describe their lives in Rosewood and beyond.

-Several of the above images showcase the directions we’re taking Virtual Rosewood.
+Several of the above images showcase the directions I’m taking Virtual Rosewood.
 However, due to timing limitations and funding shortages, development has slowed more than previously anticipated.
-As such, in the coming weeks we will be launching a crowdfunding campaign to help support this and similar projects.
+As such, we are currently exploring a crowdfunding campaign to help support this and similar projects.

 Until then, please join the Rosewood: An Interactive History email list to be notified of these and other updates to the project.